-The House Permanent Select Committee on Intelligence is charged with oversight of the United States Intelligence Community, including the Central Intelligence Agency and the National Security Agency.
-Congressman Westmoreland is Chairman of the Oversight and Investigations Subcommittee, and has lead the committee’s investigation on the Benghazi attacks.
-Westmoreland understands that ensuring our nation’s security at home and abroad requires a strong intelligence community, and he works with his fellow committee members to make sure the intelligence community has the resources the need to carry out their important mission.
+On the House Permanent Select Committee on Intelligence, Congressman Westmoreland serves as Chairman of the Subcommittee on Oversight and Investigations, leading the investigation into the 2012 attacks on the US Embassy in Benghazi.
+The House Intel Committee is charged with oversight of the United States Intelligence Community, including the Central Intelligence Agency and the National Security Agency.
+Westmoreland understands that ensuring our nation’s security at home and around the world requires a strong intelligence community and works with his fellow committee members to make sure they have the resources they need to carry out their important mission.

-The House Steering Committee is a leadership position selected by other Members of Congress and is responsible for selecting members for each of the House committees and the leadership within those committees.
-It does not meet regularly, but rather at the start of each Congress and then at intervals determined when seats on the committees become available.
+As part of the Steering Committee, Congressman Westmoreland is tasked with selecting members and leadership for each of the House committees at the start of each Congress or when seats on the committees become available.

 In addition, Congressman Lynn Westmoreland serves as the Deputy Chairman at the National Republican Congressional Committee (NRCC) for the 113th Congress.
 Westmoreland has served in a leadership role at the NRCC for the 111th and 112th Congress, leading the redistricting effort as the Vice Chairman for Redistricting and assisting Congressman Kevin McCarthy with candidate recruitment.
 As Deputy Chairman, Congressman Westmoreland works closely with Chairman Greg Walden and the staff at the NRCC.